-(1) All facilities and programs shall have written policies and procedures requiring documentation and reporting of critical incidents and analysis of the contributors to the incident to ODMHSAS.

-(2) The documentation of critical incidents shall contain, at a minimum:

-(A) Facility name and signature of the person(s) reporting the incident;

-(B) Names of the resident(s), and/or staff member(s) involved;

-(C) Time, date, and physical location of the incident;

-(D) Time and date incident was reported and name of person within the facility to whom it was reported;

-(E) Description of incident;

-(F) Severity of each injury, if applicable.
-Severity shall be indicated as follows:

-(i) No off-site medical care required or first aid care administered on-site;

-(ii) Medical care by a physician or nurse or follow-up attention required; or

-(iii) Hospitalization or immediate off-site medical attention was required;

-(G) Resolution or action taken, date resolution or action was taken, and signature of the facility administrator.

-(3) Critical incidents shall be reported to ODMHSAS with specific timeframes, as follows:

-(A) Critical incidents requiring medical care by a physician or nurse or follow-up attention and incidents requiring hospitalization or immediate off-site medical attention shall be delivered via fax, or ODMHSAS designated electronic system, to ODMHSAS within twenty-four (24) hours of the incident being documented.

-(B) Critical incidents involving allegations constituting a sentinel event or resident abuse shall be reported to ODMHSAS immediately via telephone or fax, but within not more than twenty-four (24) hours of the incident.
+- (1) All facilities and programs shall have written policies and procedures requiring documentation and reporting of critical incidents and analysis of the contributors to the incident to ODMHSAS. - (2) The documentation of critical incidents shall contain, at a minimum: - (A) Facility name and signature of the person(s) reporting the incident; - (B) Names of the resident(s), and/or staff member(s) involved; - (C) Time, date, and physical location of the incident; - (D) Time and date incident was reported and name of person within the facility to whom it was reported; - (E) Description of incident; - (F) Severity of each injury, if applicable.
+Severity shall be indicated as follows: - (i) No off-site medical care required or first aid care administered on-site; - (ii) Medical care by a physician or nurse or follow-up attention required; or - (iii) Hospitalization or immediate off-site medical attention was required; - (G) Resolution or action taken and date resolution or action was taken; and - (H) Signature of the facility administrator, or designee of the facility administrator.
+The designee must be previously identified in writing to the Department and designated within the facility's policy and procedures by the facility administrator.
+Only one designee per facility shall be permitted. - (3) Critical incidents shall be reported to ODMHSAS with specific timeframes, as follows: - (A) Critical incidents requiring medical care by a physician or nurse or follow-up attention and incidents requiring hospitalization or immediate off-site medical attention shall be delivered via fax, or ODMHSAS designated electronic system, to ODMHSAS within twenty-four (24)seventy-two (72) hours of the incident being documented. - (B) Critical incidents involving allegations constituting a sentinel event or resident abuse shall be reported to ODMHSAS immediately via telephone or fax, but within not more than twenty-four (24) hours of the incident.
 If reported by telephone, the report shall be followed with a written report within twenty-four (24) hours of the incident.

-450:1-9-5.1.
-Types and duration of certification status for facilities and programs [AMENDED AND RENUMBERED TO 450:1-9-5.4]
+450:1-9-5.7.
+Types and duration of certification status for facilities and programs

-(a) The ODMHSAS may grant the following types of certification for the durations specified below.

-(1) Permit for Temporary Operations.
+- (a) The ODMHSAS may grant the following types of certification for the durations specified below. - (1) Permit for temporary operations.
 Permits for temporary operations may be granted upon ODMHSAS's verification that the organization has complied with all Core Organizational Standards and Core Operational Standards applicable to the related type of services for which certification is sought.
 In addition, for facilities that have provided services for 30 days or longer applicable to this type of certification ODMHSAS may review compliance with applicable Quality Clinical Standards.
-The Permit will expire at the end of six (6) months or if a subsequent certification is achieved by the organization and subsequently granted by ODMHSAS prior to the expiration of the Permit.
-ODMHSAS may extend a Permit for no more than 60 days in the event of extenuating circumstances as determined by ODMHSAS.
+The